Thermal Relic of Self-Interacting Dark Matter with Retarded Decay of Mediator: Acknowledgements

 \section{Acknowledgements}

-This work is supported by the National Natural Sci- ence Foundation of China (NNSFC) under grant No. 11805161.
-BZ is also supported by the Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education, Science and Technology (NRF- 2019R1A2C2003738), and by the Korea Research Fellow- ship Program through the NRF funded by the Ministry of Science and ICT (2019H1D3A1A01070937).
-M.~A. is supported by National Natural Science Foundation of China (NNSFC) under grant No. 12047560 and by China Postdoctoral Science Foundation grant No. 2020M681757.
+We would like to thank the anonymous referees for the very helpful suggestions that improved this study.
+This work is supported by the National Natural Science Foundation of China (11805161, 12047560), by the Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education, Science and Technology (NRF- 2019R1A2C2003738), and by the Korea Research Fellow-ship Program through the NRF funded by the Ministry of Science and ICT (2019H1D3A1A01070937), and by China Postdoctoral Science Foundation (2020M681757).